raipc/atsd-api-python/README.md

 ###Querying Series Values

-When querying ATSD for data you need to specify metric, entity, as well as start and end time.
-The `retrieve_series` method returns a list of Series objects, which you can unpack using `series, = svc.retrieve_series` notation.
+When querying series values from ATSD you need to specify metric, entity, as well as start and end time.
+The `retrieve_series` method returns a list of Series objects, which you can unpack using `series, = svc.retrieve_series` function.

 ```python